lyft/presto-gateway/README.md

 ### Adhoc vs Scheduled query routing
 In the [config](gateway/src/main/resources/config.yml.template)
-you can specify if a backend cluster is designated as `Scheduled Cluster`.
+you can specify if a backend cluster is a part of a routing group.
+If not specified, cluster will be part of `adhoc` routing group by default.

-Default router will route any request to scheduled clusters if it contains header `X-Presto-Scheduled-Query: true`
+PrestoGateway router will route any request to `scheduled` group of clusters if request contains header `X-Presto-Routing-Group: scheduled` and there are clusters present with config `routingGroup: scheduled`.

+If no matching `routingGroup` found, router will route to `adhoc` group of clusters.
+Please make sure there are clusters under `adhoc` routing group.

 ## Gateway API